w3c/i18n-drafts/articles/language-negotiation/language-negotiation.md

 how do we know what the user's preferences are?

-If an application knows exactly who a user is, it can often use stored data to know exactly what the preferences are.
+If an application knows exactly who a user is, it can often use stored data to know exactly what the user prefers.
-Otherwise, locale negotiation depends on whatever information is available in the session or request.
+Otherwise, locale negotiation depends on whatever information is available in the session or request to guess at the user's intent.

+Guessing at the user's intention might vary depending on many different things.
+For example, user's might expect a different default currency on a website intended for use in Germany than on one intended for use in Switzerland, even if both are localized into German.

 Determining the user's international preferences, thus, often depends on a hierarchy of "signals".